dakotalrubin/sumOfSquares/README.md

 # sumOfSquares
-My solution for the HENNGE Admission Challenge
+My solution for finding the sum of integer squares